-|COURSE REQUIREMENTS||ECONOMICSa||QUANTITATIVE ECONOMICS||MINOR IN ECONOMICSc|
+|COURSE REQUIREMENTS||ECONOMICS||QUANTITATIVE ECONOMICS||MINOR IN ECONOMICS|

-|Required ECON courses||2, 10, 170, 173, 174||ECON 2, 10, 170,b 173, 174, 190||2, 10, and either 173 or 174|
+|Required ECON courses||ECON 2, 10, 170, 173, 174||ECON 2, 10, 170*, 173, 174||ECON 2, 10, and (173 or 174)|

-|Elective ECON courses (see schedule)||Four 100-level||Two 100-level||Three 100-level|
+|Elective ECON courses||Four 100-level||Two 100-level||Three 100-level|

-|BA in Economics||Just economics||Students planning careers in law or government.
+|BA in Economics||Economics only||Students planning careers in law or government.
 Requirements are flexible, so you can easily add a second major in history, international relations, political science, etc.|

-|BSBA in Economics||Economics plus Business Core Curriculum||Students planning careers in law or business.
+|BSBA in Economics||Economics + Business Core Curriculum||Students planning careers in law or business.
 The Core Curriculum includes introductory courses in all business disciplines, so you are well-prepared for general business careers.|

-|BA or BSBA in Quantitative Economics||Economics plus math and statistics||Students planning careers in economics or closely related fields.
-To be an "economist" you need a graduate degree; to get into graduate school, you need lots of math courses (see table of recommended math courses compiled by Hannah Shell '14).
+|BA or BSBA in Quantitative Economics||Economics + Math and Statistics||Students planning careers in economics or closely related fields.
+To be an "economist" you need a graduate degree; to get into graduate school, you need lots of math courses (see table of grad school math requirements).
 This program is also for students seeking research jobs in government, business, or consulting.|